Creatinine

 Frequently Asked Questions

-The standard reference range is Men:0.74-1.35 mg/dL, Women:0.59-1.04 mg/dL.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Creatinine is Men:0.74-1.35 mg/dL, Women:0.59-1.04 mg/dL.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer